Zingle/rest-api-documentation/error_codes.md

 4003 | priority must be an integer |
 4004 | The supplied notification URL is not valid | 4005 | You can not modify a global channel type |
+4006 | Channel type creation has been removed from the API.
+Use the 'chat' channel type for all IP communication 4007 | Channel type deletion has been removed from the API.
+Use the 'chat' channel type for all IP communication 5000 | Channel filter must include both channel_type_id and channel_value 6000 | service_ids is required and must be an array of service IDs 6001 | operating_system must be ios, android, or windows 6002 | device_identifier is required
+7000 | Only message and note event type creation is allowed 7001 | contact_id is required
+7002 | Contact not found
+7003 | Event not found
+7004 | The note body can not be blank